fkasler/cuddlephish/README.md

 ### Admin Features

+#### Send Payload:
+Manually trigger a payload to download to the victim's system via JavaScript.
+Each target starts off with 'payload.txt' as a test payload.
+Just swap the file location in targets.json to send a custom payload.

 #### Boot User:
 Sends a window.location change to the victim to send them to the real login portal.
 It will seem like they are just being forced to re-authenticate and prevent them from watching you take the controls.
 If you mod the code, you could do some other fancy things with this general technique ;)

 #### Take Over:
 Allows you to step in and take control of a browser instance directly from the admin portal.
 To stop controlling the instance, hit ESCAPE key.
 Note, this will take the controls away from the phishing victim and they will be able to watch your movements if you do not boot them first.
 You have been warned.

+#### Give Back Control:
+Allows you to manually give the user back control of the automated browser instance.
+This could be useful for some social engineering scenarios when spoofing IT.
+You can tell the user you are starting a help session, take control and navigate to the target service, give back control and have them log in, take the controls again etc.

 ####  Get Cookies:
 Extracts all cookie and local storage items from the browser instance, and downloads it as a JSON file.
 To inject this credential material back into a browser instance running on your local system, there is a script in the project called 'stealer.js'.
 It is meant to be run from your machine, and not the server, so to use it you will also need to install the Node components of the project on your system.